flame/blis/docs/Multithreading.md

 This pattern--automatic or manual--holds regardless of which of the three methods is used.

 Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may call the desired level-3 operation (via either the [typed API](docs/BLISTypedAPI.md) or the [object API](docs/BLISObjectAPI.md)) and the operation will execute in a multithreaded manner.
 (When calling BLIS via the BLAS API, only the first two (global) methods are available.)

+NOTE: Please be aware of what happens if you try to specify both the automatic and manual ways, as it could otherwise confuse new users.
+Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the manual way will always take precedence.** Also, specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).

 ## Globally via environment variables